mpolednik/mpolednik.github.io/_posts/2017-07-23-advanced-ansible-for-development-infrastructure.md

 There is also a new constraint for VDSM building and deployment: everything has to use least privileges possible.
 The RPMs must not be built under root user, but under a new `developer` account.
 The account must be present on all host -- one of the playbooks needs to take care of that.

 ## Variables, Includes
 To enable code reuse, variables are our first step.
-Although they are not extremely useful for everything in Ansible land, some tasks simply beg to be parametric.
+Although they are not super useful for everything in the Ansible land, some tasks simply beg to be parametric.
 Perfect example is a creation of a user.
 Ansible ensures that the specified user exists on the target machines by a [task](http://docs.ansible.com/ansible/glossary.html#term-tasks) like this:

 ```yaml
 - name: 'ensure a user developer is present'